sartography/spiff-example-cli/docs/examples.rst

 All below examples will use the same code

-There is also a funcation at the top of the Example Code file that allows for the form to ask the user the quations that are filled out in the form section, ask for an mput and updata the insfomation as the workflow is working through the procces.
+There is also a function at the top of the Example Code file that allows for the form to ask the user the quations that are filled out in the form section, ask for input and update the information as the workflow is working through the process.

 .. code:: python
+   :name: ExampleCode.py
+   :number-lines: 6

     def show_form(task):
         model = {}